 From the vision of that small group was born the AMTA and what is now the Registered Music Therapist status.

 An RMT is a music therapist who has completed an accredited tertiary course in music therapy and who then maintains their skills through continuing professional development as approved by AMTA.
-Currently music therapy is a Masters qualification at the University of Melbourne (blended learning as well as traditional delivery), University of Queensland and University of Western Sydney (where it is allied with the Nordoff Robbins Centre).
+Currently music therapy is a Masters qualification at the University of Melbourne (blended learning as well as traditional delivery), and University of Western Sydney (where it is allied with the Nordoff Robbins Centre).
 Typically a Masters student’s undergraduate degree is a Bachelor of Music, but other undergraduate qualifications are accepted if the individual’s musicianship is sufficiently high.

 The association currently has more than 500 members of which 481* are RMTs.
 This is a growing profession.